matiarti/instacione/docs/setup/MONGODB_CONNECTION_SUCCESS.md

 ## 🎉 **Congratulations!**

-Your **Parcin** parking hub MVP now has a fully functional database backend!
+Your **Instacione** parking hub MVP now has a fully functional database backend!
 The foundation is solid and ready for Sprint 2 development.

 **Database Status: 🟢 CONNECTED & OPERATIONAL**